The-Foreigners/The-Foreigners.github.io/_posts/7261-1-10-Cragmaw-Castle.md

 ---
 We part ways with the orcs in the morning.
 They head northwest off the trail, and we head southwest in an attempt to take a shortcut.
 We get lost in the woods for most of the day.
 Late in the evening we run into a pack of wolves.
 We killed them all, but then we discover a puppy, Ethor, who Grin adopts after a short animal-speaking conversation.

-The next day, the 11th, we eventually find the trail and make it into view of the castle.
+The next day, we eventually find the trail and make it into view of the castle.
 There are seven towers which are mostly decrepit.
 There are steps to a terraced entrance with overwatching arrowslits.
 We reconnoitered around the castle and see a dark canvas covered entry in back.

 We sneak through back entrance and get a drop on a bugbear arguing with a female drow over a beaten and unconscious dwarf lying on the floor.
 We knock out the drow and it reverts to its doppelganger form.
 Find a pack under the bed containing 1020s, 3 potions of healing, and a map to Wave Echo Cave.
 We decide to clear the rest of the castle.
 I heal Gundrand Rockseeker and he remains behind to watch the bound captive.
 He says the map leads back to his brothers, who were still there when he left.